This $30 gadget makes controlling your garage door a snap — here's why you need it | CNN Underscored

 In the Chamberlain MyQ Smart Garage Control box, you’ll find two main pieces of hardware and some extras.
 What you won’t find is a garage door opener, though — the MyQ system works alongside your current garage door to make it smart.

 The smart hub, which we’ve been affectionately calling the brain, gets mounted on the ceiling, close to the actual garage door motor.
 It’s a square piece of plastic with technology inside to connect with your garage door, along with some buttons and a power port.
 Chamberlain didn’t hold back on branding with two big logos.
 The other piece to the puzzle is a door sensor that will live in the bottom corner of the physical garage door.
 It’s much smaller in comparison to the hub and opts for a battery.
-It’s all pretty simple and Chamberlain includes some mounting tools (a frame and screws) for an easy installation.
+It’s all pretty simple, and Chamberlain includes some mounting tools (a frame and screws) for an easy installation.

 Alongside the physical hardware, you’ll need the MyQ Garage & Access Control app — it’s available for Android and iOS.
 The app is the main control panel for both setup and using the MyQ.
 You’ll also need to create an account, and fair warning, it can take a bit to get the confirmation email.
 That delay in creating our account was the only delay we experienced.

 Once you’re in, the MyQ app does an excellent job of providing clear instructions to get you through the process.
-It took us between 10 to 15 minutes to get the whole system working.
+It took us between 10 and 15 minutes to get the whole system working.
 And it essentially works by the smart hub acting as a remote control opener.
 It can send and receive signals with your garage door opener.
-Chamberlain says the MyQ system should work most garage door openers made after 1993 — some of the big names include Chamberlain, LiftMaster, Craftsman, Genie, Linear, and Raynor.
-A good tell is a “learn button” on your garage door opener, as this is used to send out a signal for pairing with controllers or devices like the myQ.
-Modern garage door openers made by Chamberlain even feature the MyQ hub built-in.
+Chamberlain says the MyQ system should work most garage door openers made after 1993 — some of the big names include Chamberlain, LiftMaster, Craftsman, Genie, Linear and Raynor.
+A good tell is a “learn button” on your garage door opener, as this is used to send out a signal for pairing with controllers or devices like the MyQ.
+Modern garage door openers made by Chamberlain even feature the MyQ hub built in.

 And during setup, get ready to see your garage door make some sudden movements.
 In our experience, it will raise and lower a few times throughout the process.
 And when it’s done, you’ll be able to control, see a status and even link it with other smart home systems through the app.